gavi/NutrientExplorer/README.md

 NutrientExplorer
 ================

-USDA Nutrition Data Explorer creating as R Shiny App using ggvis.
+USDA Nutrition Data Explorer created as R Shiny App using ggvis.
 You can see the live demo at

 http://gavi.shinyapps.io/NutrientExplorer